openchange/website/src/documentation/conferences/microsoftplugfest_june2014.md

 src="/images/conferences/plugfest-june-2014.png" />

-This presentation introduces OpenChangeSim, a MAPI stress testing tool leveraging OpenChange client libraries to generate MAPI traffic from multiple and unique IP addresses.
+This presentation introduces OpenChangeSim, a MAPI stress testing tool leveraging OpenChange client libraries to implement a simulator able to reproduce the behavior of thousands of Outlok clients talking to an Exchange server.
 The presentation first describes the objectives of this approach, then the challenges we faced with Exchange protocols automation.
 The last part of the presentation focuses on getting started with the tool: configuration, deployment, system logs and known limitations.

 </div>